Texas Workers’ Compensation: Laws, Costs & Providers

 Texas workers’ compensation laws are unique because they don’t require employers to have coverage.
 Businesses that do buy policies are covered for their obligations after a worker is injured, including the workers’ medical expenses, prescriptions, and partial weekly wages.
 Texas employers can expect to pay an average of 55 cents for every $100 of payroll on workers’ comp insurance.

-Texas Workers’ Compensation Insurance Requirements
+Texas Workers’ Comp Insurance Requirements

-Workers’ compensation laws vary by state, but Texas is the only state that doesn’t require coverage.
-Instead, a business can either be a subscriber or nonsubscriber to workers’ compensation insurance.
-Companies that subscribe to workers’ comp plans are covered for injuries regardless of fault.
-Nonsubscriber companies are considered “bare” and may be sued by an injured worker.
+In Texas, a business can either be a subscriber or nonsubscriber to workers’ compensation insurance.
+Companies that subscribe to workers’ comp insurance plans are covered for injuries regardless of fault, whereas non-subscriber companies may be sued by an injured worker.
+Both have certain requirements to fulfill.

 - Post the same notice in a prominent location and in the languages of their workforce